genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 This tutorial expects you to have intermediate level knowledge in Android app development.
 You should have a basic understanding of the concepts of **Room Databases**, **RecyclerView** and how to use them although I will explain what's going on in brief.

-You are not expected to have knowledge of Paging 3!
+You are not expected to have any knowledge of Paging 3!

 ## Setup

-We will be using an Empty Activity as a start project.
+We will be using an Empty Activity as a starter project.
 If you don't know how to create a new Android studio project, do read [this article](https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio).

 The package name I have for my app is `com.example.paginationdemo`.